begriffs/microservice-template/README.md

     packer build -var 'aws_access_key=xxx' -var 'aws_secret_key=xxx' grafana.json
     ```

-5. Deploy machine images.
+6. Deploy machine images.
     Edit `terraform/vars.tf` and fill in the ami instances created by
     the previous steps.
+Leave the `aws` keys blank.

+    Copy the Terraform variables example to a file without the `.example`
+    and fill it in.
+    ```bash
+    cp terraform/terraform.tfvars{.example,}
+    ```

-Then go into the terraform directory and run
+    Now the fun part.
+Go into the terraform directory and run `make`.
-    `make`.

     At the end it will output the public IP address of the monitoring
     server for the cluster.
 You can use it to watch server health and